Keiskamma Altarpiece

 Memorial Threads of the Keiskamma River

-Medium: Detail of collaborative embroidery and mixed media (Layer 3).
-The side panels of the third layer feature the Keiskamma River …
+The side panels of the third layer feature the Keiskamma River alongside the names of the Xhosa community members and the artists involved …

 | Item Title | Memorial Threads of the Keiskamma River |